bootloader-kp/python-tutorial/README.md

 Note:
 =====
+* Videos are also available for the tutorials.
+You can watch the tutorials after requesting for access.
+For the request please * <a href="https://drive.google.com/drive/folders/11UhjgfFYGJs_sH5PEDCfvlCSVjZqSVRM" target="_blank">Click Here</a>
 * All the feedback and suggestions are welcome for the tutorial.
 Please write to me at kailash.prasad@iitgn.ac.in.

 References
 =====
-I have taken most most of the materials from the following references.
+I have taken most of the materials from the following references.
 A special thanks to oops group for a wonderful material on Object Oriented Programming.
 * https://github.com/rajathkmp/Python-Lectures
 * https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks
 * https://github.com/zhiyzuo/python-tutorial